 I have some announcements.
 I know you will get excited too.

 After almost two years of blogging and publishing one cookbook , I feel it’s time to go back to my roots and publish more Persian recipes on Unicorns in the Kitchen.
 After all, this was the intention when I started my blog: to introduce everyone to Persian cuisine and show you all how easy and simple it can be to make Persian food.
-It makes me so happy to hear what people say about the cookbook, how they love Persian cuisine, and how easy the cookbook has made it for them.

 Many believe Persian cuisine is very exotic and always requires obscure ingredients.
 I’m here to tell you that this is not the case.
 You can make many delicious Persian dishes using ingredients that you have in your pantry right now.
 Adas Polo – Persian lentil rice is one of those recipes that doesn’t require any special ingredient.